bgoonz/docs-collection/github/insights/exploring-your-usage-of-github-enterprise/viewing-key-metrics-and-reports.md

 intro: You can view and filter key metrics and reports to help you understand and improve your software delivery process through data.
 redirect_from:
   - /github/installing-and-configuring-github-insights/viewing-and-filtering-key-metrics-and-reports
-permissions: 'Anyone with access to {% data variables.product.prodname_insights %} can view key metrics and reports.'
+permissions: "Anyone with access to {% data variables.product.prodname_insights %} can view key metrics and reports."
 versions:
-  ghes: '*'
+  ghes: "*"
 shortTitle: View metrics & reports
 ---